White Tulips never cease to decorate your garden, boasting meanings and symbols including purity, innocence, forgiveness, and respect.

 |Plant height||26-28 inches|

-The scenery is refreshed and lightened by the velvety, ivory-white petals with creamy highlights.
+Pays-Bas Tulips is a hardy species with velvety, ivory-white petals with creamy highlights.

-Make space for these flowers in your fall garden where they’ll get lots of light but yet have some cover during the warmest portion of the day.
+Make space for these flowers in your fall garden, where they’ll get lots of light but have some cover during the warmest portion of the day.

 |Plant height||18-24 inches|